finos/rune-dsl/documentation/rosetta-modelling-component.md

 Each attribute of the `metadata` annotation corresponds to a qualifier that can be applied to a rosetta type or attribute:

 - The `scheme` meta-data qualifier specifies a mechanism to control the set of values that an attribute can take.
 The relevant scheme reference may be specified as meta-information in the attribute\'s data source, so that no originating information is disregarded.
-- The `template` meta-data qualifier indicates that a type is eligible to be used as a data template.
+- The `template` meta-data qualifier indicates that a data type is eligible to be used as a data template.
 Data templates provide a way to store data which may be duplicated across multiple objects into a single template, to be referenced by all these objects.
-- the other metadata annotations above are used in referencing.
+- the other metadata annotations are used in referencing.

 #### Referencing